frederickk/folio.js/README.md

 [http://frederickk.github.io/folio.js/](http://frederickk.github.io/folio.js/)

-I've moved the [Folio.js](http://kennethfrederick.de/foliojs/) examples to [gh-pages branch](https://github.com/frederickk/folio.js/tree/gh-pages).

-In the near future I will depreciate all support for [Scriptographer](http://scriptographer.org/).
-Until then, [Scriptographer](http://scriptographer.org/) examples can be found `/examples/scriptographer.folio`.

-To run the [Scriptographer](http://scriptographer.org/) examples, simply add the `/examples/scriptographer.folio` as a [repository](http://scriptographer.org/news/2.8.050-is-out-welcome-on-board-cs5/).
-The examples will then appear in your [Scriptographer](http://scriptographer.org/) palette.

 Usage
 -------------

-A full-size canvas element is created by [Folio.js](http://kennethfrederick.de/foliojs/) upon loading.
+A full-size canvas element is automatically created on load of  [Folio.js](http://kennethfrederick.de/foliojs/).
 Otherwise, the first found canvas element is used.

 You can find the library for [Paper.js](http://paperjs.org/) within the `dist/` folder.